aerni/statamic-advanced-seo/README.md

 If your site is a multi-site, you will be able to localize each value to the sites configured on the respective collection or taxonomy.

 ## Entries & Terms
 The addon will add a new `SEO` tab to the blueprint of your entries and terms, where you will be able manage all the SEO-related settings.
-Each field is wrapped in a custom fieldtype that will let you choose the value's source.
+Each field is wrapped in a custom fieldtype that will let you choose the value’s source.
 It consists of at least two options: `Default` and `Custom`.
 Some fields, e.g. `Meta Title`, will also give you the option `Auto`.

 | Source    | Description                                 | Value
 | --------- | ------------------------------------------- | ----------------- |